-Details DueDate Responsible Officer No
+No Details DueDate Responsible Officer

 01 Implement new payroll system to fully integrate with Finance 1.
 1st Quarter Relates to Action Director Finance and Business

+NOT ACHIEVED

 Implementation of this system is dependent on an upgrade to Council's existing financial management software.
 This upgrade is currently underway with a planned go-live date of 18 December 2006.
-It is anticipated that the implentation of the new payroll/HR system will occur in the third quarter.
+It is anticipated that the implentation of the new payroll/HR system will occur in the third guarter.

-Upgrade Finance 1 to allow integration of other systems.
-3rd Quarter

-Director Finance and Business

-Upgrade currently underway with a planned go live date of 18 December 2006.
+02 Upgrade Finance 1 to allow integration of other systems.
+3rd Quarter Relates to Action Director Finance and Business NOT YET DUE Upgrade currently underway with a planned go live date of 18 December 2006.
 03 Council's web based functionality improved.

-Director Finance and Business

-Preferred software supplier appointed under tender process.
+2nd Quarter Relates to Action Director Community Services Director Finance and Business NOT YET DUE Preferred software supplier appointed under tender process.
 Redesign commenced.

-To expand the provision of Customer Service.
+Obje ective 3 Mgt Plan related Yes xpand the provision of Customer Service.
+To e

-No Details DueDate Responsible Officer

-01 Implement organisational customer service procedure 2nd Quarter
+No Details DueDate Responsible Officer 01 Implement organisational customer service procedure 2nd Quarter Relates to Action Director Community Services